Rental Housing Program

 Short Term Rental Requirements

 A Short Term Rental is defined as a dwelling unit providing transient accommodations for periods of less than one (1) month, more than three (3) times per year.
 Such rentals are only permitted in specific zoning districts as determined by the City of Grand Haven Zoning Ordinance.
-Those districts include; Southside, Old Town, Central Business District, Dune Residential, Waterfornt-2 and North Shore.
-In addition, Short Term Rentals are permitted within Grand Landing and Harbor Front Condos.
+Those districts include: Southside, Old Town, Central Business District, Dune Residential, Waterfront-2 and North Shore.
+In addition, Short Term Rentals are permitted within Grand Landing, The Elliott on Seventh, and Harbourfront Condos.
+It should be noted that although a property may be located in one of these zoning districts, the property must be a legal conforming use and have sufficient off-street parking to be eligible to operate as a short-term rental.
+Chapter 9, Article X provides some additional regulations for Short Term Rentals; including the requirement to display a copy of the Certificate of Compliance.
+City Regulations – for display inside Short Term Rental Units

 Property Maintenance Code Enforcement